zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 - In a distributed system, a grpc gateway can provide load balancing, routing, and security functions, thereby enhancing the performance and availability of the distributed system.
 - In a cross-platform system, a grpc gateway can support grpc services on different platforms, helping users build cross-platform grpc systems.

-Here, `⓹GRPC gateway service created based on protobuf` is a web service serving as the unified entry point for grpc services.
+Here, `⓹Create grpc gateway service based on protobuf` is a web service serving as the unified entry point for grpc services.
 The following section outlines the specific development process for a grpc gateway service.

 <br>